Decay and production properties of strange double charm pentaquark: Three Point QCD Sum Rule

-where $\mathcal{C}$ denote the charge conjugate operator, subscript $a\cdots d$ denote the color index and $u,d,s,c$ denote the up, down, strange, charm quark field, respectively.
-These current can couple to the $P_{ccs}^{++}$ state with $J^P=1/2^-$ via
+where $\mathcal{C}$ denotes the charge conjugate operator, subscript $a\cdots d$ denotes the color index and $u,d,s,c$ denotes the up, down, strange, charm quark field, respectively.
+This current can couple to the $P_{ccs}^{++}$ state with $J^P=1/2^-$ via

 in which the value of the coupling constant $\lambda^-_{P_{ccs}}$ are determined from the two-point mass sum rules established in Ref.~\cite{Yang:2024okq} :

 The interpolating currents for $\bar{K}$ and $\pi^+$ mesons can be constructed as